stley/tdialogs/README.md

 If you're familiar with all of the dialog handler libraries available, you might be wondering sets this library apart from them.
 The simple answer is I've included numerous functions to quickly fetch specific/single values from dialog responses.
 Do you simply need to show quick yes/no confirmation dialog?
 No problem.
 Use `ShowAsyncConfirmationDialog`.
 What about buying a user-submitted quantity from an in-game shop? `ShowAsyncNumberInputDialog` has you covered.
 Examples usages can be found [here](https://github.com/TommyB123/tdialogs/edit/main/README.md#examples).

+As of version 1.1.0, automatically paginated dialogs are also included and can be created with `AddPaginatedDialogRow` and `ShowAsyncPaginatedDialog`.
+Full function arguments and example below.

 ## Dialog Data
 tdialogs also has a small but handy feature for tracking IDs or other data throughout the entire dialog flow.
 Each player gets a dynamic [PawnPlus list](https://github.com/IS4Code/PawnPlus/wiki/Lists) allocated for them on login.
 This list can be used to store things like house indexes, vehicle IDs or other data matched with rows of text inside your dialogs.
 This is done for the purpose of retaining identifiers and avoiding needless loop lookups or other somewhat costly methods to fetch data you've already found.